Marion Nestle

-Marion Nestle (born 1936) is an American molecular biologist, nutritionist, and public health advocate.
+Marion Nestle (born September 10, 1936) is an American molecular biologist, nutritionist, and public health advocate.
 She is the Paulette Goddard Professor of Nutrition, Food Studies, and Public Health Emerita at New York University.
 Her research examines scientific and socioeconomic influences on food choice, obesity, and food safety, emphasizing the role of food marketing.

 Through her work at NYU and her award-winning books, Nestle has had a national influence on food policy, nutrition, and food education.

 Nestle became a Fellow of the American Society for Nutritional Sciences in 2005.
 In 2019 she received the Food Policy Changemaker Award, as a "leader who is working to transform the food system".

-In 2022, the University of California Press published Slow Cooked: An Unexpected Life in Food Politics, a memoir.
+Nestle's memoir, Slow Cooked: An Unexpected Life in Food Politics, was published in 2022.

-Education
+Early life and education

-Nestle was born to a working class Jewish family.
+Nestle was born to a working-class Jewish family.
 Nestle's name is unrelated to the company Nestlé, and is pronounced Nes-sul.

 She received her BA in bacteriology from UC Berkeley, Phi Beta Kappa (1959).
 Her degrees include a Ph.D. in molecular biology (1968) and an M.P.H. in public health nutrition (1986), both from the University of California, Berkeley.

 Nestle has listed Wendell Berry, Frances Moore Lappé, Joan Gussow, and Michael Jacobson as people who inspired her.